opendroneid/receiver-android/supported-smartphones.md

 ## Testing Methodology

-To determine if your smartphone can receive the Direct Remote ID messages, a simple test methodology is described below.
+To determine if your smartphone can receive the Broadcast Remote ID messages, a simple test methodology is described below.
 Testing is now defined only for Android phones, since iOS devices up until version 14 do not support Bluetooth 5 Long Range, Wi-Fi NAN and the situation about Wi-Fi Beacon support is unclear.
 Testing the Bluetooth 4 Legacy Advertising support is irrelevant, since all existing Android and iOS models support it and no devices have been found to behave unexpectedly.